 How to write a resume: Tips & template

-To make the interview shortlist, your CV must demonstrate that you possess most or all the criteria required in the job.
+Knowing how to write a good CV will help you stand out from all the other applicants and reach the interview shortlist.
+Your CV must demonstrate that you possess most or all the criteria required in the job.
 Tailor your CV for each position you apply for by expanding on your experience relevant to the job and cutting back the less relevant parts.

-Your CV must also get past any initial screening algorithms, or applicant tracking systems (ATS), which identify suitable candidates based on the use of relevant keywords in their CV.
+Your CV must also get past any initial screening algorithms, or applicant tracking systems (ATS), which identify suitable candidates based on the use of relevant keywords.

 Follow our tips for updating your CV or download our CV template below.